 - Cedar waxwings eat fruit and berries in winter and switch to insects in summer.

-- Cedar waxwing can get intoxicated and die if they overeat overripe fruit.
+- Cedar waxwing can become intoxicated and die if they overeat overripe fruit.

 - These birds are very social and even eat their berries together in flocks.

-- Cedar waxwings are essential for seed dissemination, as they eat the fruit whole and then release the seeds together with their excrements.
+- Cedar waxwings are essential for seed dissemination, as they eat the whole fruit and then release the seeds with their excrements.

 - Cedar waxwings are monogamous and have complicated mating rituals.